img 3117

 As always, thank you for visiting and for taking the time to read this slightly different article from the usual staple of hi-fi products.

-Even though I don’t advertise radio work, I do still do a little of it, more so on hi-fi tuners of course, but I even revived this stunning old National / Panasonic DR22 / RF-2200 for a customer a couple of years ago, so don’t be shy!
+Even though I don’t advertise this kind of radio work, I still do a little of it.
+More of my time is spent with hi-fi tuners, but I revived this stunning old National / Panasonic DR22 / RF-2200 for a customer a couple of years ago, so don’t be shy!

 National Panasonic DR22